-Thank goodness Judith decided to look for a summer job when at 18 and kicking her heels between A levels and starting university she was offered a role at Mid Glamorgan Consumer Protection Department.
-Having convinced them she could lift a 20kg weight and had no qualms about visiting abattoirs she was taken on.
+Thank goodness Judith decided to look for a summer job when, at 18 and kicking her heels between A levels and starting university, she was offered a role at Mid Glamorgan Consumer Protection Department.
+Having convinced them she could lift a 20 kg weight and had no qualms about visiting abattoirs she was taken on.
 She was soon smitten and found herself trading her university place for the prospect of the good life at Daunceys Hotel.
-After treading water for a year until Mid-Glamorgan could support her training 1991 saw Judith at Weston with Tom Philpott and the new DTS intake.
+After treading water for a year until Mid Glamorgan could support her training, 1991 saw Judith at Weston with Tom Philpott and the new DTS intake.
 She was soon a star personality on the course and has been that shining star ever since.
-A nationally renowned legal metrology expert today it was surprising she failed her W&M paper at Weston.
+A nationally renowned legal metrology expert today, it was surprising she failed her W&M paper at Weston.
 In typical fashion the wonderful Tom stepped in with special support and in 1994 Judith passed her DTS and immediately joined the Institute and her then South Wales Branch.

-In 1996 local government reorganisation took Judith to Rhondda Cynon Taff which has proved to be the catalyst for a fabulous career where Judith has demonstrated time and again what a very special person and professional, she is.
-She soon got used to the 'Good morning gentlemen and Judith' starts to the day, found herself in the industrial W&M testing areas and then joined the WHoTS metrology Group organising training for her peers, sustaining a metrology laboratory and performing audits on notified body arrangements in other authorities.
+In 1996 local government reorganisation took Judith to Rhondda Cynon Taff, which has proved to be the catalyst for a fabulous career where Judith has demonstrated time and again how very special she is, both as a person and a professional.
+She soon got used to the 'Good morning gentlemen and Judith' starts to the day, found herself in the industrial weights and measures testing areas and then joined the WHOTS Metrology Group, organising training for her peers, sustaining a metrology laboratory and performing audits on notified body arrangements in other authorities.

 She was promoted to Senior TSO and became the service ISO 9001 Quality Manager.
-Dilys Harries in Caerphilly persuaded Judith to be a Metrology examiner in 2005 and she found herself organising the mock papers and orals.
-Although the modest Judith would give credit to others, she became the colleague to go to on anything metrology.
-When in 2016 she was appointed Trading Standards Manager Judith was overjoyed at being designated Chief Inspector of Weights and Measures.
+Dilys Harries in Caerphilly persuaded Judith to be a metrology examiner in 2005 and she found herself organising the mock papers and orals.
+Although the modest Judith would give credit to others, she became the colleague to go to on anything related to metrology.
+When in 2016 she was appointed Trading Standards Manager, Judith was overjoyed at being designated Chief Inspector of Weights and Measures.
 In 2018 she offered to help CTSI deliver the qualification as the metrology exam moderator and professional interview examiner.

-As with us all however Judith had no idea how the Covid-19 pandemic would impact her life.
-April 2019 had seen the council reorganise its Public Health & Protection service and her promoted to head up a bigger Trading Standards service embracing Registration Services and more.
-Not only was she having to bring dated practices and systems into the 21st century she was immediately totally immersed in the unwelcome task of meeting the crisis demand for Covid death registrations.

-Meeting the challenge in her usual head on way Judith redeployed and appointed new staff and she and her team have thankfully emerged intact and the stronger for the extraordinary experience.
-Like so many of our colleagues around the country she and they deserve every credit and applause for their amazing efforts and sacrifices in helping the nations fight this once in a century public health emergency.
+As with us all, however, Judith had no idea how the COVID-19 pandemic would impact her life.
+April 2019 had seen the council reorganise its Public Health and Protection Service and Judith promoted to head up a bigger Trading Standards Service embracing Registration Services and more.
+Not only was she having to bring dated practices and systems into the 21st century, she was immediately totally immersed in the unwelcome task of meeting the crisis demand for COVID death registrations.
+Meeting the challenge in her usual head on-way, Judith redeployed and appointed new staff and she and her team have thankfully emerged intact and the stronger for the extraordinary experience.
+Like so many of our colleagues around the country, she and they deserve every credit and applause for their amazing efforts and sacrifices in helping the nations fight this once-in-a-century public health emergency.